 6.9.3.
-Alternative rail stock along the Baden Powell Drive-Adam Tas-R304 corridor
+Alternative rail service along the Baden Powell Drive-Adam Tas-R304 corridor

-As indicated above, it is critical, both for the Adam Tas Corridor and the broader Baden Powell-Adam Tas-R304 development corridor to explore the feasibility of introducing alternative rail stock along the Eerste River-Stellenbosch-Muldersvlei-Klapmuts rail line.
+As indicated above, it is critical, both for the Adam Tas Corridor and the broader Baden Powell-Adam Tas-R304 development corridor to explore the feasibility of introducing a more frequent and reliable rail service along the Eerste River-Stellenbosch-Muldersvlei-Klapmuts rail line.
 The aim should be to have a more frequent passenger service along the corridor, connecting larger and smaller settlements.
-Lighter rail stock - possibly in the form of a "tram" system offers the advantage of safe at grade crossing of the rail line and other modes of transport, in turn, enabling "lighter" infrastructure support for settlement development and concomitant cost savings.
+Lighter rail stock - possibly in the form of a "tram" system has been suggested offering the advantage of safe at grade crossing of the rail line and other modes of transport, in turn, enabling "lighter" infrastructure support for settlement development and concomitant cost savings.
 Alternatively, the viability of a regular bus service along this route should be explored.
+The SM should commence engagements with PRASA in this regard.